• Since our last model update on November 14, our proprietary EM equity portfolio is up 7.7% and outperforming MSCI EM, which rose 4.9%

-- Our 1-rated grouping (outperformers) for Q3 2019 consists of China, Korea, UAE, Hungary, and Poland
+• Our 1-rated grouping (outperformers) for Q3 2020 consists of Korea, Hungary, China, Qatar, and Turkey

-- Our 5-rated grouping (underperformers) for Q3 2019 consists of South Africa, Egypt, Brazil, Pakistan, and Argentina
+• Our 5-rated grouping (underperformers) for Q3 2020 consists of Pakistan, Argentina, India, Mexico, and South Africa

 We still believe it is very important for investors to continue focusing on country fundamentals.
-Hedging out currency risk has become more important now for US investors in this strong dollar environment.
+Hedging out currency risk has become more important now for US investors in the current volatile environment, and sharply lower interest rates in EM have made hedging much cheaper.
 Furthermore, we continue to look for potential divergences within EM.
-Regionally, Latin America is the best equity performer in 2019 (10.4% YTD), followed by EMEA (5.2%) and Asia (1.5%).
+Regionally, Asia is the best equity performer in 2020 (5.8% YTD), followed by EMEA (-20.2%) and then Latin America (-31.8%).

 Our equity allocation model is meant to assist global equity investors in assessing relative sovereign risk and optimal asset allocation across countries in the EM universe.
 The countries covered include 25 of the 26 countries (excluding Greece) in a simulated MSCI EM Index that includes Argentina and Saudi Arabia.

 A country’s score reflects its relative attractiveness for equity investors – the likelihood that its equity market will outperform the rest of our EM universe over the next three months.
 A country’s score is determined as a weighted composite of 15 economic and political indicators that are each ranked against the other 24 countries in our model EM universe.
 Categories are industrial production growth, real interest rates, export growth, expected P/E ratio, real bank lending, current account, real money growth, GDP growth, investment/GDP, per capita GDP, inflation, retail sales, political risk (EIU), NIIP/GDP, and ease of doing business (World Bank).